Ralph Paget: Return to England

 In August 1913 Paget was called back to England and appointed an Assistant Under-Secretary of State for Foreign Affairs in succession to Sir Louis Mallet.
-He was placed in charge of the FO American Department, where he during the first two years of the Great War worked on establishing and improving the British economic blockade of the Central Powers.
+He was placed in charge of the FO American Department, where during the first two years of the Great War he worked on establishing and improving the British economic blockade of the Central Powers.
 This work put him firmly on track for promotion to an ambassadorship when the British Government sought to improve its blockading efforts in the European neutrals in 1916.

 Denmark

-In 1916 Paget returned to his birthplace, when he replaced Sir Henry Lowther as the British Ambassador to Denmark.
+In 1916 Paget returned to his birthplace, when he replaced Sir Henry Lowther as the British ambassador to Denmark.
 In 1916 and 17 he was deeply involved in trade negotiations with the Danish government, working closely with the wartime British Ministry of Blockade.
 Yet following US entry into the war the American embassy took up many of these duties and Paget became thoroughly bored with Copenhagen.
 He also disliked the Scandinavian winter climate intensely, and when an opportunity to take up the ambassadorship to Brazil presented itself in the summer of 1918 he eagerly took it.

 Brazil

 On 26 September 1918 it was announced that the Legation in Rio de Janeiro was being upgraded to an Embassy and that Paget had been approved by the King to be the first Ambassador Extraordinary and Plenipotentiary to Brazil.
 His departure was delayed however by being a permanent official of the British delegation to the Paris Peace Conference with responsibility for the Balkans.
 Most of the salient points of the Paget-Tyrrell Memorandum for the distribution of Central and Eastern Europe were eventually adopted.
 On 18 August 1919 he was sworn a member of the Privy Council before finally taking up his appointment in Brazil.
-He arrived in Rio in style, having been transported from the West Indies, where he had "been employed on a special mission" being transported in the battle cruiser HMS Renown, arriving on 2 October.
+He arrived in Rio in style, having travelled from the West Indies, where he had "been employed on a special mission", in the battle cruiser HMS Renown, arriving on 2 October.
 On 8 October he was officially received by President Pessoa.

-He spent only a year in Brazil though, despite being a success there, being awarded the honorary presidency of the British Chamber of Commerce in Brazil.
+He spent only a year in Brazil, despite being a success there, being awarded the honorary presidency of the British Chamber of Commerce in Brazil.
 Before he had been appointed to the post, he had written to a friend; "What I really long for in my innermost heart is an old cotton shirt, an old pair of pants, a good horse and open prairie or desert."
 In conversation with Sir John Tilley, who at the time Assistant Secretary at the Foreign Office, he was reminded that his ultimate ambition had been to become an ambassador.
 He responded that the goal was fulfilled as soon as the appointment was made.
 Paget's plan to increase British immigration in Brazil was thwarted by the Overseas Settlement Office.
 Eventually recurring bad health and a bout of depression forced him to tender his resignation in August 1920.